The Nail Centre

 "Using the wrong lamp may mean that the gel polish

-(uv gel) does not cure properly and this means an increased change of allery".
+(uv gel) does not cure properly and this means an increased chance of developing an allergic reaction".

 Dermatologists warn about gel nails allergic reactions

 Dermatologists are urging the public to be wary of gel nails and gel polish home kits where insufficient curing of the products can cause an allergic reaction.
-Allergic reactions can also be caused by nail technicians who have not had sufficient training about the products and procedures.
+Allergic reactions can also be caused by nail technicians who have not had sufficient training about the products. uv/led lamps and procedures.